Taking a closer look at London's respectable collection of modern buildings.

-But interesting modern architecture don't have to be from last 10-20 years.
-In the north tip of the City of London is the Barbican Complex, built between 1965 -1976.
+Interesting modern architecture doesn't have to be from the last decades.
+On the north tip of the City of London is the Barbican Complex, built between 1965 and 1976.

-It's a big area of terrace blocks, shops, schools, playgrounds, gardens, it contains the largest performing arts center in Europe and three residential towers, each 123m (404ft) tall.
-They shared a status of the tallest residential building in London until 2007.
-Nowadays is the post hold by St George Wharf, 181m (594ft) tall - but it won't be for long, as 200m+ projects are under construction already.
+It's a big area of terrace blocks, shops, schools, playgrounds, and gardens, it contains the largest performing arts centre in Europe and three residential towers, each 123m (404ft) tall.
+They shared the status of the tallest residential building in London until 2007.
+Nowadays the post is held by St George Wharf, 181m (594ft) tall - but it won't be for long, as 200m+ projects are under construction already.
 But back to the Barbican:

 It's a notable example of brutalist architectural style.

-All of the examples above have a downside though - their prices.
-Basically, in the whole downtown (TFL zone 1) area, an unfurnished 2 bedroom apt can be easily over $1000 per week.
-Since that's not entirely what most would call affordable, there’s an enormous demand for housing that’s placed further away.
-The most wanted spots are close to some public transportation hubs, so one can get to the center quickly.
-Because of popularity of these locations, there are also interesting developments to see.
+All of the examples above have a downside, though - their prices.
+Basically, in the whole downtown TFL zone 1 area, an unfurnished two-bedroom apt can be easily over $1000 per week.
+Since that's not entirely what most would call affordable, there's an enormous demand for housing that's placed further away.
+The most wanted spots are close to some public transportation hubs, so one can get to the centre quickly.
+Because of the popularity of these locations, there are also interesting developments to see.

-This is at the Elephant and Castle, south of the center.
+This one is at the Elephant and Castle, south of the center.

 ..Or at Stratford.
 It used to be a part of Zone 3, but since 2016 it is included in zone two - making it the best value per money is at this moment.

-Better prices start in the zone two already, except of some premium locations, for example the Canary wharf.
-It used to be one of the largest docks in the world, but then the industry declined and by the 1980 the place became an abandoned ruin - until a group of people had an idea to convert this place into a major business district.
+Better prices start in zone two already, except for some premium locations, such as the Canary Wharf (I took the first of my London walks there).
+It used to be one of the largest docks in the world, but then the industry declined, and by 1980, the place became an abandoned ruin - until a group of people had an idea to convert this place into a major business district.

 So was done as they built there the tallest skyscrapers in Britain (at that time).
-Tons of new office spaces made demand for new housing soon, and it happened that the location became an upper market for living - as the new buildings maintain the place’s highrise standard.
+Tons of new office spaces made a demand for new housing soon, and it happened that the location became an upper market for living - as the new buildings maintained the place's highrise benchmark.
 The boom continues to this day, with many new structures being constructed all around.

-Speaking of the Canary Wharf (Click for some pics from there), let's move to some other cool offices.
-It would be a sin to not mention the business district in the City of London:
+Speaking of the Canary Wharf (Click for some pics from there), let's move to some other cool offices, in another major business district: the City of London.

-The location is an attractive mix of older buildings with the hyper modern ones.
+The location is an attractive mix of older buildings with hyper modern ones.

 Further west is another landmark, nothing smaller than the Shard.

 Anyway.
 Which building is your favorite?
 Do you have a tip on some location I didn't include?
-Let me know in the comments and if you liked this post, check out more from the London Walks series.
+Let me know in the comments and if you liked this post, check out more from London.
 Thanks for reading.

 Published by: Jakub Stepanovic in Collections